 A god object is the object-oriented analogue of failing to use subroutines in procedural programming languages, or of using far too many global variables to store state information.

 Saying that my abstract class is a God object simply because of its size proves nothing except that you can count, but that you either cannot read or cannot understand what you read.
 My abstract class does not exhibit the characteristics or symptoms of a God class as described in that article, so your accusation is without substance.
+It may have 9,000 lines, but that includes blank lines and comments.
+These are split across 254 methods, so that gives an average of about 35 lines per method.
+These methods can be categorised as follows:

 My abstract class may have more methods than you are used to, or more than you can possibly imagine, but that's simply because your imagination is smaller than mine, your capabilities are smaller than mine, and your applications are smaller than mine.
 Or, to put it another way, compared to mine your imagination is puny, your intellect is puny, and your applications are puny.
 If you don't have the mental capacity to deal with a class which has that number of methods, then how can you have the mental capacity to deal with the same number of methods in multiple classes?
 You are not increasing the readability of the code, you are replacing highly cohesive code with ravioli code, which makes navigation through the code for maintenance purposes more difficult.